One Model, Any Conjunctive Query: Graph Neural Networks for Answering Queries over Incomplete Knowledge Graphs: Summary, limitations, and outlook

 \section{Summary, limitations, and outlook}

 In this work, we devise and study two new tasks from the query answering domain: query answer classification and query answer retrieval.
 Our formulations target the challenge of classifying and generating answers to structurally complex formulas with an arbitrary number of free variables.
 Moreover, we introduce datasets consisting of instances beyond the processing capabilities of existing approaches, creating strong benchmarks for years to come.
 To address this demanding setting, we~introduce \(\anycq\), a framework applicable for scoring and generating answers for large conjunctive formulas with arbitrary arity over incomplete knowledge graphs.
 We demonstrate the effectiveness over our QAC and QAR benchmarks, showing that on simple samples, \(\anycq\) matches the performance of state-of-the-art CQA models, while setting challenging baselines for the large instance splits.
 One potential limitation is considering by default the input query in disjunctive normal form, converting to which may require exponentially many operations.
-We hope our work will motivate the field of query answering to recognize the classification nature of the induced tasks and expand the scope of CQA to previously intractable cases.
+We hope our work will motivate the~field of query answering to expand the scope of CQA to previously intractable cases and recognize the classification nature of the induced tasks.